Drought threatens small-scale Zambian maize farmers

-GABORONE A magnitude 6.5 earthquake struck nearly 250 km north-northwest of the Botswana capital Gaborone on Monday, at depth of 12 km (7 miles), the U.S. Geological Survey said.

-KABANGWE, Zambia Zambia's staple food crop, maize, looks set to be significantly dented next year by a lack of rain that is delaying planting.
+KABANGWE, Zambia, Nov 19 Zambia's staple food crop, maize, looks set to be significantly dented next year by a lack of rain that is delaying planting.

 Most of the harvest comes from small-scale farmers around the capital, Lusaka, and these have been badly affected by the dry spell.